krikuff/dragon-book/README.md

 # Compilers: Principles, Techniques, and Tools

-Here I rewrite exercises of my choice in C++ or any language except Java
+Here I rewrite exercises of my choice in C++ or any language except Java (sorry JetBrains)